-If you struggle to drive your arms backwards (instead of outwards), focus on opening up your chest and shoulders with stretches and dynamic arm movements before your run.
+If you struggle to drive your arms backwards (instead of outwards), focus on opening up your chest and shoulders.

 - Arm circles.
 Extend your arms either side so they are level with your shoulders.
 Keep them straight but don’t lock out your elbows.
 Start by rotating your arms forwards in small circles and gradually build up into large circles.
 Then change the direction and rotate your arms backwards, from large circles to small circles.